jhodges38/Rush-Hour-Solver/README.md

   -enter an integer 1-5 to indicate the left bumper position

-  result: the red car is placed horizontally in row to where indicated
+  result: the red car is placed horizontally in row 2 of the board where indicated

 2. Place remaining cars and trucks